How To Prevent Foot Problems:

 4. Treating hard skin

 A foot file can be used to reduce hard skin and then gently rub cream over the thickened skin.
-This will help maintain the elasticity of the skin.
 For corns and very hard skin, it is best to see a podiatrist to treat the areas.
-Do not use a blade, razor or scalpel yourself as you cannot see how much skin you are taking off and this may cause an open wound and scarring.
-Also if a cut is created, it could lead to severe infection.
+Do NOT use a blade, razor or scalpel yourself.

 Wash your feet with warm water and soap.
-Make sure you dry carefully in between your toes, this will prevent the skin cracking.
 It is important to check the temperature of the bath water before you get in as you may lose temperature sensation in your feet and not realise it.
-This could result in you scalding your feet.
+After washing, make sure you dry carefully in between your toes – this will prevent the skin cracking.